joshyeram/BasicKeyboard/README.md

 2. Layer Key: a hold to press layer key
 3. Special Key: do whatever you want key

+# Note:
+I know most of us are probably developing our personal implementations for our keyboards.
+I just wanted to document my interpretation so that others can see and fit it to their needs.

 # Debug
 Here is what a debug log looks like:
 ```